 When pursuing intercountry adoption, sometimes parents forget that the process isn’t necessarily finalized as soon as you bring your child home to Missouri with you.
 What happens after you return to Missouri will depend on the type of immigration visa your child was given.
 This could be one of two varieties:

-The IH-3 or IR-3, which signifies that the adoption was completed in the foreign country and that both parents were there.
+- The IH-3 or IR-3, which signifies that the adoption was completed in the foreign country and that both parents (if applicable) were there.
 If you adopted from a Hague country, you’ll receive the IH-3.
 If not, you’ll get the IR-3.

 If you received an IH-4 or IR-4 for your child, your foreign adoption was not completed.
 You must still finalize it in Missouri.
 If you received an IH-3 or IR-3, this means the adoption process was officially completed, but it’s still recommended that you re-adopt your child to make sure his or her international adoption is legally recognized in Missouri.
 This way, you can be sure that your child will be a legally recognized United States citizen and avoid any potential legal difficulties in the future.